The button closure is the number of buttons used to fasten the front panels of a single or double-breasted jacket.

 A vent is a vertical slit rising from the bottom hem of a jacket.
 Vent length depends on jacket length.
 The purpose of the vent is to allow for ease of movement.
 A jacket could be a single vent located in the center, double vents located on the sides, or no vent at all.

-Jacket bottom is known as jacket quarters are the right and left flap of a jacket that meets together below the waist button or below the last button.
+Jacket hem also known as jacket quarters is the right and left flap of a jacket that meets together below the waist button or below the last button.
 The straight bottom is closed quarters with no gap between flaps.

 The end of the jacket sleeve has a slit as vent and buttons.
 Buttons can be functional or non-functional.
 The number of buttons can vary with one's choice.